 - Spiked Rice-flower (Pimelea spicata) credits

-Following the closure of Expressions of Interest, a formal procurement process is expected to be undertaken.
+Expressions of Interest are now closed.
+A formal procurement process is expected to be undertaken.
 Selected vendors will be invited to submit a tender, including a signed contract.
 In selecting vendors to participate in the tender process, the Department may undertake due diligence and may consider:

 - the volume and type of existing credits of the relevant types that the vendor has available

 - the likelihood that any credits that are not available for sale on the day the EOI is lodged will be available by the tender close date (anticipated to be 20 November 2018)

 - any matters related to probity, character or reputation of the vendor that the Department considers would make it inappropriate to purchase credits from the Vendor.

 The following is the indicative timetable for the procurement:

 - Tender documentation issued to selected vendors on Friday, 26 October 2018.

 - Tenders to be submitted by Tuesday, 20 November 2018.